hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_docs/executor.en.md

 ## <algorithm>

-The `ExecuteLocator` class orchestrates actions based on a `locator` dictionary.
+The `ExecuteLocator` class orcheStartes actions based on a `locator` dictionary.
 A step-by-step algorithm is as follows:

 1. **Initialization:** The class is instantiated with a Selenium WebDriver (`driver`).
 It initializes `ActionChains` for complex interactions.
    * **Example:** `executor = ExecuteLocator(driver)`